anti-social/elasticsearch-collapse-extension/README.md

 ## Why not use existing solutions?

-There are 2 solution for collapsing out of the box, but they both have some drawbacks:
+There are 2 solutions for collapsing out of the box, but they both have some drawbacks:

 ### [Collapse](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/collapse-search-results.html)